Executive Master of Public Health

 What is the eMPH?

 The eMPH offered by MSM is an innovative online degree program designed for working professionals with a community health policy-focused approach.
 The eMPH consists of a community health and policy curriculum coupled with additional program requirements to ensure students obtain the practical skills necessary to advance in the public health profession.
 With courses designed and taught by MSM faculty, students receive the same rigorous academic preparation and degree as students enrolled in the traditional on-campus MPH program.
-Delivered through an online learning platform, the program begins in fall 2019 with a 10-15 student cohort group and can be completed in as few as 18 months.
+Delivered through an online learning platform, the program can be completed in as few as 18 months.
 Students engage with classmates and faculty in regular synchronous and asynchronous online sessions, virtual office hours, study sessions, group projects, collaborative assignments, and networking.
 This program will require students to attend an on-campus first-year orientation.

 Who Can Attend